sathish-dhana/Snapdeal/README.md

 </tr>
 <tr>
 <td>
 Snapdeal is India's leading pure-play value Ecommerce platform.
 Founded in 2010 by Kunal Bahl and Rohit Bansal, Snapdeal is one of the top four online lifestyle shopping destinations of India.
-Snapdeal brings together a wide assortment of good quality and value- priced merchandise on its platform.
-With majority of the value-seeking, middle-income, price-conscious buyers coming from the non-metros, Snapdeal’s logistics networks powered by third party logistics cover more than 96% of India’s pin codes enabling order deliveries to more than 2500 towns and cities and expanding.
+Snapdeal’s logistics networks powered by third party logistics cover more than 96% of India’s pin codes enabling order deliveries to more than 2500 towns and cities and expanding.
 Further, Snapdeal’s continuing to build a complete ecosystem around value commerce, where Snapdeal can serve Bharat consumers wherever they are on their offline to online shopping journey.
   </td>
 </tr>
 </table>